ImGregRyan/LauncherAPI/README.md

 Feel free to use as your own, or for ideas.

-Suggestions for imrpovments always welcomed!
+Suggestions for improvements always welcomed!